 Strategies and Actions

 Partner with campus safety to create innovative models of Campus Safety.
 Strengthen the relationship between Campus Safety and the LUC community.
-This effort will be coordinated by Tom Murray, Lester Manzano, Joan Holden, Dawn Collins, Deb Schmidt-Rogers, and Anna Shymanski.
+This effort is led by Tom Murray and Lester Manzano, and supported by Joan Holden, Dawn Collins, Deb Schmidt-Rogers, and Anna Shymanski.

 Revisit student, staff, and faculty dispute resolution procedures.
 Consult with relevant University offices regarding current practices for dispute resolution and consider strategies (e.g., restorative justice practices) that may address cases that do not violate the law.
 Enhance communication with the LUC community regarding the existing policies and procedures that address racist behavior.
-This effort will be coordinated by Stacey Jaksa , Badia Ahad, Joan Stasiak , Marshawn Brown, Winifred Williams, Jane Neufeld, Deb Schmidt-Rogers, and Tim Love .
+This effort is led by Stacey Jaksa, Badia Ahad, Joan Stasiak, and Marshawn Brown, and supported by Winifred Williams, Jane Neufeld, Deb Schmidt-Rogers, Tim Love, and UMC.

 Provide evidence-based training for students, staff, and faculty to help them identify and interrupt bias, develop empathy and self-awareness by learning about identity and privilege.
-This effort will be led by Marshawn Brown, Chris Manning, Shay Collins, Winifred Williams, Jane Neufeld, Badia Ahad, and Paige Gardner .
+This effort is led by Marshawn Brown, Chris Manning, and Shay Collins, and is supported by Winifred Williams, Jane Neufeld, Badia Ahad, and Paige Gardner.

 Facilitate Black student, staff, and faculty success.